 “I learned a great deal at the Beeb” says Mike “mainly that the craft of writing for picture is very specialised.
 Everyone thinks of major hit songs in publishing, but give me composed music within episodes of the Teletubbies every time!
 The value of music in TV programmes that sell around the world can be extraordinary, and I admire enormously the skill of composers who work within this genre”.

 After the BBC, Mike moved on to a freelance career as an independent music publishing consultant, working with TV Productions companies and with individual composers alike.
 He set up a music publishing business for The Prince’s Trust – a first within the Charity world – whereby composers retained their royalty share as normal, but the ‘publisher share” went to The Trust instead of to commercial companies and shareholders.
-For the last five years he has managed Northdog Music Publishing, and seen the catalogue grow to include original soundtracks from film and TV around the world.
+For the last fifteen years he has managed Northdog Music Publishing, and seen the catalogue grow to include original soundtracks from film and TV around the world.